 The Troy-Bilt 46-inch Hydrostatic Lawn Tractor has a foot control hydrostatic shift, which allows for quicker response times.
 Its 22-HP twin-cylinder 679cc OHV Troy-Bilt engine can handle both hot and cold weather equally well.

 Grass doesn’t take getting mowed lying down, especially the kind you find in less regularly maintained yards.
-The Troy-bilt utilizes two cutting blades which make short work of any grass types.
+The Troy-Bilt utilizes two cutting blades which make short work of any grass type.
 The model’s cutting deck is designed to keep debris and grass from accumulating under the deck.

 Strong braking system